camptocamp/c2cgeoportal/doc/developer/debugging.rst

 -------

 For debugging purposes, it is better to have all the JavaScript and Style Sheets in separated, non-minified files.
-To achieve this, you can simply use the sources maps, function activable in the browsers debugging tool.
-And to have faster build you need to use the Webpack dev server; you can achieve this as follows.
+To achieve this, you can simply use the sources maps, function activable in the browser's debugging tool.
+To have faster builds, you need to use the Webpack dev server; you can achieve this as follows.

-In the ``geoportal/demo_geoportal/static-ngeo/js/apps/<interface>.html.ejs`` file remove the ``ng-strict-di`` in the ``html`` tag.
+In the file ``geoportal/demo_geoportal/static-ngeo/js/apps/<interface>.html.ejs``, remove the ``ng-strict-di`` in the ``html`` tag.

-Add in your makefile ``<user>.mk`` (Each developer should have a different port, e.g.: 8081):
+Add in your makefile ``<user>.mk`` (each developer should have a different port, e.g.: 8081):

 .. code:: makefile